forbes3100/msg2html/README.md

 ./msg2html.py 2022 -f
 ```

+# notes2html

+Double-click notes2html.applescript which should open in the Script Editor.
+Either run it there by clicking the start button, or save it as a stand-alone application.

+When run it will create the folder notes_icloud_bak in Documents if it doesn't exist, and write each note to a .html file there in subfolders matching the folder hierarchy in Notes.
+The file names have spaces changed to underscores to ease use with Unix.

+When run again only updated notes will be written.

+To change it to write PDF files, open the file in the Script Editor and change the "set writePdf to" line to "true".
+Note that PDF exporting from Notes requires adding the Script Editor to the list of applications in System Preferences>Privacy & Security>Accessibility, which can be a security risk.

+# icdrivebak

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/forbes3100/msg2html.git/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/forbes3100/macbak.git/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Scott Forbes** - *Initial work* - [forbes3100](https://github.com/forbes3100)

-See also the list of [contributors](https://github.com/forbes3100/msg2html.git/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/forbes3100/macbak.git/graphs/contributors) who participated in this project.

 ## License